zacanger/zacanger.github.io/blog/src/meditation-log.md

-joy, attention spreads to the whole visual/inner-visual field, a dopamine rush that comes and then falls away, and if I briefly (less than one out-breath) attend to pain anywhere (like my lower back, which is killing me as I'm typing this) it vanishes (it doesn't feel like the pain is gone, more like my lower back is gone...).
+joy, attention spreads to the whole visual/inner-visual field, a dopamine rush that comes and then falls away, and if I briefly (less than one out-breath) attend to pain anywhere (like my lower back, which is killing me as I'm typing this) it vanishes (the pain, not my back).
 And I can just sit without wanting to return to second.
 I think the trick will be to sit for long enough that I get tired of it, but not so tired of it that I get up.

 Another fun thing is that I can play with the stuff in the visual field.
 Eventually, more single-pointed things come back in, not necessarily red or